 For a centerpiece, candles are a must-have if you want tradition.
 For simplicity, place candles in clear, glass tumblers.
 You can put lay these out on the center of the table as you wish.

-For more decor, buy these fake pomegranates and display them across and around the candles.
-Use greenery—remaining pine needles, rosemary, or holly and ivy—and spread them around the pomegranates.
+For more decor, use greenery—remaining pine needles, rosemary, or holly and ivy—and spread them around.

 THE COLOR NON-CONFORMIST